01binary/zeroweb/src/articles/absolute-encoder-review.md

 ## orbis ring encoder

 [Orbis Absolute Magnetic Encoder](https://www.rls.si/eng/orbis-true-absolute-rotary-encoder) has `14-bit` resolution and comes in a variety of sizes starting from `45mm` diameter.
 Different part numbers support BiSS-C, SSI, SPI, Asynchronous Serial and PWM communication.

 I tried out the version with SPI because it's a binary protocol that would guard against line noise affecting readings, and the timing is constant unlike SSI (which is not recommended for precise PID motor control due to time drift).

 ![orbis](./images/absolute-encoders-orbis.jpeg)

 You can get it with a set-screw flange that attached to a motor shaft and has the magnetic ring inserted, or just the magnetic ring for use with your own custom flange.
-The following code will let you read the current position over SPI:
+The following code will let you read the position over SPI:

 ```
 #include <SPI.h>